JadenFurtado/JadenFurtado/README.md

 ## My work as a developer:
 ![Alt text](/a.jpg?raw=true)

 As a developer, I have most of my work has been centred around web development.
 That being said, I am more than able to write code for desktop/android applications.
 I know PHP, Python, Java, C++, C, SQL, HTML, CSS, Javascript.
 I am familiar with web development frameworks of Django and Flask as well as other MVC frameworks of Laravel and Codeigniter.
-I have also worked with Kivy(a UI/UX framework of python).
+I have also worked with Java swing, Tinkter, Android and Kivy(a UI/UX framework of python).

 ## My hacking career:
 ![Alt text](/istockphoto-502860430-612x612.jpg?raw=true)